-In most instances, you can stop your air conditioner from leaking by scheduling annual air conditioning maintenance.
-During your appointment, an HVAC technician will closely inspect your system for issues and clean it.
-This service helps provide worry-free cooling and might even improve energy efficiency.
+In most cases, you can prevent your air conditioner from leaking by requesting yearly air conditioning maintenance.
+During your appointment, an HVAC technician will closely examine your system for issues and clean it.
+This service helps provide worry-free performance and might even improve energy efficiency.

 Learn more about why your air conditioner is leaking and how you can stop it from happening in the future.